 Sir David Behan

-David took up his current post as Chief Executive of the CQC (Care Quality Commission) in July 2012.
+David was Chief Executive of the CQC (Care Quality Commission) from 2012 to 2018.
 As part of a root-and-branch reorganization he instituted an extended exercise exploring the values shared by everyone working in CQC.
-These now guide the work of the Commission.
+This produced a framework of values, ExCITe (Excellence, Caring, Integrity and Teamwork) that continues to guide the work of the Commission.
 David was born and brought up in Blackburn in Lancashire and graduated from Bradford University in 1978.
-He was previously the Director General of Social Care, Local Government and Care Partnerships at the Department of Health, the President of the Association of Directors of Social Services, and the first Chief Inspector of the Commission for Social Care Inspection.
+His previous posts included Director General of Social Care, Local Government and Care Partnerships at the Department of Health, the President of the Association of Directors of Social Services, and the first Chief Inspector of the Commission for Social Care Inspection.
 From 1996 to 2003, David was Director of Social Services at London Borough of Greenwich as well as a member of the Greenwich Primary Care Trust Board and the Professional Executive Committee.
 He was awarded a CBE in 2003, and, in 2004, was an Honorary Doctorate in Law by Greenwich University.
-He received a knighthood in the New Years Honours list 2017 for services to health and social care.
+He received a knighthood in the New Years Honours list 2017 for services to health and social care

-Harry Cayton is chief executive of the Professional Standards Authority for Health and Social Care, the statutory body which oversees the regulation and registration of health and care professions in the UK.
-From 2001-2007 he was National Director for Patients and the Public at the Department of Health following 20 years in the voluntary sector, latterly as chief executive of the Alzheimer’s Society and director of the National Deaf Children’s Society.
+Harry Cayton was chief executive of the Professional Standards Authority for Health and Social Care, the statutory body which oversees the regulation and registration of health and care professions in the UK, from 2007 – 2018.
+During this period he developed the principles of ‘Right-touch regulation’ which have been influential around the world.
+Previously, he was National Director for Patients and the Public at the Department of Health following 20 years in the voluntary sector, latterly as chief executive of the Alzheimer’s Society and director of the National Deaf Children’s Society.
 He has a long-term interest in the arts and healthcare and is a trustee of Comic Relief, a Patron of Arts4Dementia and a member of the Press Regulation Recognition Panel.
+Among other VBP initiatives, Harry Cayton supported our work with other regulators, spoke at a number of our workshops and conferences, and made us principal academic partner in the PSA’s 2016 conference at Cumberland Lodge (Great Windsor Park) on ‘Regulating for Positive Outcomes’.
+In 2021 he was awarded a Graduate Diploma in History of Art from the Courtauld Institute, University of London.
 He was made an OBE in 2002 for services to people with dementia and a CBE in 2014 for services to health and regulation reform.

 Sir Andrew Dillon

-Jacqui Dillon is the National Chair of the Hearing Voices Network (HVN), a national organisation, who we are committed to helping people who hear voices, see visions or have other unusual perceptions.
+Jacqui Dillon was the National Chair of the Hearing Voices Network (HVN), a national organisation committed to helping people who hear voices, see visions or have other unusual perceptions.
 HVN is one of 32 international networks, an international collaboration between experts by experience (voice-hearers, family members) who work in partnership with experts by profession (academics, clinicians, activists) to question, critique, and reframe traditional biomedical understandings of voice-hearing.
 Within these international networks, the combined experience of voice-hearers and professionals have overseen the development of ways of working with people who hear voices that draw on the value of peer support and which help people to live peacefully and positively with their experiences.
+Jacqui supported a number of mental health and wellbeing VBP initiatives including the establishment of the Hearing Voices Network and its publication ‘Making Voices Work’.

-From 2009 until 2013 he was Medical Director of the NHS Confederation and chaired a number of national groups.
+Hugo joined the Advisory Board with a focus on links between VBP and health economics drawing on his extensive experience in the NHS as a Clinical Director, Medical Director, Director of Commissioning and Interim Chief Executive.
+From 2009 until 2013 he had been Medical Director of the NHS Confederation and chaired a number of national groups.
 In April 2013 he was appointed by Monitor as Trust Special Administrator in Mid-Staffordshire, ending with the approval of the TSA plan by the Secretary of State, and the successful dissolution of the Trust in October 2014.
 He is currently the Medical Director and Executive Director of Patient and Clinical Engagement at Monitor.
-In this role he continues his long-term interest in building quality while containing costs.
+In this role he continued his long-term interest in building quality while containing costs.
+He subsequently became a board member of Medical Education England and of the UK Revalidation Programme Board of the General Medical Council.

 Professor Roger Ainsworth